What is Phishing?

 Imagine that you just received an email saying that your account has been suspended or deactivated.
 The email explains that an action is required to reactivate the account.
 It could be your bank or cloud service account that you wouldn’t risk losing.
 The email asks you to visit the link and enter the credentials on what looks like the bank or service’s website.

 If you enter the details and click enter, you would become a victim of Phishing.
+Its attempts like these that can spread the worst kind of malware, like Zeus.

 The goal of a Phishing email is to look authentic so that it can bypass your attention.
 The sender’s email address will be based on the email address of the service it’s impersonating, but look closely and you will find an incorrect spelling.
 Similarly, banks don’t ask for your username and password or ask you to click on a link, neither by email nor by SMS.
 So that’s something you should always keep in mind before clicking on any links or downloading an attachment.